ivanleomk/ML-Notes/Machine Learning with PyTorch and Scikit-Learn.md

 ### Modules

 In cases where we want to define a new layer that isn't supported by PyTorch, we can define a new class with the `nn.Module` class.
+This helps us to potentially implement/work with layers that are customized to our needs.
 ### DataLoaders

 We can use DataLoaders in order to easily access and batch data.
 There are two ways to do this